free-audio/clap/spec.rst

 An audio port has:
  - a direction (input or output)
- - a channel count
+ - a channel count: the number of pin in the bus
  - a channel mapping (eg: stereo left then right)
  - a role (input or output, sidechain input, audio rate modulation signal)
  - a name
- - repeatable: can be used as a template to create multiple instance of the same port and so connect multiple signals to it.
+ - is repeatable: can be used as a template to create multiple instance of the same port and so connect multiple signals to it.
 For example you have an analyzer and you want a repeatable input port, so the user can connect an arbitrary number of signals.